-- Nancy Reynolds, Program Director, Center for Health Promotion (Chair)
+- Nancy Reynolds, Program Director, Center for Health Promotion, Center for Counseling, Health and Wellness (Chair)

-- Ron Trunzo, Associate Director of Residential Life/Judicial Affairs
+- Ron Trunzo, Interim Director, Residential Life and Judicial Affairs

 - Michael Leary, Assistant Director, Judicial Affairs

-The intent of the AOD Prevention Team is to reduce the incidence and severity of substance abuse and related harm among Ithaca College students in order to maximize student learning, foster student success, and further the educational mission of Ithaca College.
-The AOD Team works systematically and collaboratively toward this goal by researching and incorporating best practices in college substance abuse prevention.
-For a full list of the strategies that are currently being employed at IC, you may download the document, "Ithaca College Prevention Framework," located at the right hand side of this web page.
+The AOD Team works systematically and collaboratively to incorporate best practices in college substance abuse prevention.
+For a full list of the strategies that are currently being employed at IC, you may download the document, "Ithaca College Prevention Framework," located at the bottom of the screen.